Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 where $\zeta_\alpha$ are the coefficients to be fitted.
 The moment descriptor is designed to be invariant with respect to atomic permutations, rotations, and reflections, and it consists of a radial part and an angular part

-where $j$ runs over all atoms inside the cutoff radius $R_c$, $\mathbf{r}_{ij}$ are the vector formed from atom $i$ to $j$, and $|r_{ij}|$ are the distance between atom $i$ and $j$.
+where $j$ runs over all atoms inside the cutoff radius $R_c$, $\mathbf{r}_{ij}$ is the vector of the relative coordinates between atoms $i$ and $j$, and $|r_{ij}|$ is the distance between atoms $i$ and $j$.
 The radial part is expanded inside $R_c$ as

-where $\varphi_\beta$ are Chebyshev polynomials and $c_{\mu,\beta}$ are the radial expansion coefficients to be fitted.
-The angular part is defined as $\nu$ times the tensor product of atomic position vectors, encoding the angular information of the atomic environment $S_i\in{R_c}$.
+where $\varphi_\beta$ are Chebyshev polynomials and $c_{\mu,\beta}$ are the radial expansion fitting coefficients.
+The angular part is defined as $\nu$-times the tensor product of atomic position vectors, encoding the angular information of the atomic environment $S_i\in{R_c}$.
 The expansion degree of MTP is determined by $\mu$, $\nu$ and $\beta_{\rm max}$.
-The developers of MTP \cite{gubaev2019accelerating,novikov2020mlip} define the \textit{level} of moments
+The developers of MTP \cite{gubaev2019accelerating,novikov2020mlip} define the \textit{level} of moments as

 This is an optimal relation obtained after a number of tests \cite{gubaev2019accelerating}, which is implemented into the \textit{MLIP-2} package \cite{novikov2020mlip}.
 The detailed relation between basis function $B_\alpha$ and expansion level $M_{\mu,\nu}$ is coded into the \textit{MLIP-2} package and can be found in Ref. \cite{gubaev2019accelerating,novikov2020mlip}.
 The number of basis functions is determined by the \textit{level} of moments, which determines how many times the contractions of the moments are performed.
 We train MTP with \textit{levels} ranging from 8 to 24.
-The force weights ($\omega$) are optimized by fixing the energy weights to 1 and virial weights to 0.05, as plotted in Fig. \ref{fig:convergence_panel}b.
-Both energy and force RMSE are converged with the increased level of expansion, reaching the accuracy limit at $lev=22$.
-The optimal combination of hyperparameters that yields the lowest energy and force RMSE are given in Table S3 of \textit{Supplementary Material S2}.
+The force weights ($\omega$) are optimized by fixing the energy weights to 1 and virial weights to 0.05, as plotted in Fig. \ref{fig:convergence_panel}c.
+Both energy and force RMSE are converged with the increased level of expansion, reaching the accuracy limit at $lev=22$. $\omega=0.001$ has lower energy RMSE than $\omega=0.2$, which is expected because of the reduction of the force weights in the loss function.
+The optimal combination of hyperparameters that yields the lowest energy and force RMSE are given in Table S3 of \textit{Supplementary Material S1.2}.